gonzacaminos/shopify_unused_snippets/README.md

 # Shopify Unused files

-A super simple tools to find unused assets/snippets/sections on your Shopify theme.
+A super simple tool to find unused assets/snippets/sections on your Shopify theme.

 ## Setup